bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

 :ref:`disable those specific tests <devguide_testing_local_python_select>`.

 Several tests also require `Selenium`_ and a corresponding `web driver`_ to be available on your system.
+While it is possible to use other web drivers for most tests, the recommended setup is to use Selenium with `ChromeDriver`_ and either `Chrome`_ or `Chromium`_.
 See :ref:`userguide_export_dependencies` for installation instructions and more information.
-In case selenium is not available on your system, you have the option to :ref:`disable those specific tests <devguide_testing_local_python_select>`.
+In case Selenium is not available on your system, you have the option to :ref:`disable those specific tests <devguide_testing_local_python_select>`.
-[TBD: must use chromedriver?]

 On some Unix platforms, you may also need to increase the "maximum number of open file descriptors".
 Some tests open many files when testing the